zodiacweight/plays-old/readme.md

 1. Parse paragraphs

+1. Check spelling everywhere.
+Consider using some online services

 2. Remove text from parentensis in the replica's author from filter.
 Probably just move it into the begining of the replica text.
 See example here: [Joshua world 2](https://english-comics.github.io/joshua_world-2.html)

 2. Check everywhere if Author's words are set properly